noxygalaxy/SBR-Tool/README.md

 ## Configuration
 There is no configuration for this app yet..

-## Logging
-All detected password changes will be logged in `password_changes.log` with timestamps.

 ## Contributing
 Feel free to fork this repository and submit pull requests with improvements or new features :3